WindyYam/gemini_voice_companion/README.md

 - Once activated, the companion will recognize the current user until another user activates it.
 - All other users other than master will be considered as stranger, Gemini will not react to the house commands from them.
 But will still help with other commands.
 - Keep in mind, if you change the recorder device (like from a microphone to a VoIP output), the system might have problem recognize your voice, so you might need to record the `master.wav` again with new recorder device.
-- Or, a backdoor to temporarily override master user embed is to say: "Jarvis(Or AI_NAME if you modified it), I'm your master now ...", then, the speaker will be the master.
+- Or, a backdoor to temporarily override master user embedding is to say: "Jarvis(Or AI_NAME if you modified it), I'm your master now ..."
+(As long as the phrase have AI_NAME and master together), this will force to update the main embedding no matter who is speaking(A notification sound will play).

 ## Customization